jagodki/Offline-MapMatching/README.md

 ## Hints for usage of the map matching
-- the progress of the computation will be displayed with a progressbar (starts from zero for every computation step) and written to the QGIS-log
+- the progress of the computation will be displayed with a progressbar (starts from zero for every computation step) and written to the log of the plugin window
-- it is recommended to set the maximum search distance as low as possible, because this setting has a very huge influence on the computation time
 - it is recommended to use a low segmented network layer, because candidate points will be searched for every linestring, i.e. the more linestrings can be found in the maximum search distance, the more candidates will be found and the more computation time is needed
-- use a metric CRS, because distances will be calculated
+- use a metric CRS, because distances will be calculated and compared
 - the quality of the trajectory is very important for a good result, i.e. big outliers should be removed before running the plugin
 (the algorithm does not know, which observation is an outlier, and searches the most likely path for the whole trajectory)
-- the distance between two following points of the trajectory should be 100m or less for better results
 - if positions where measured time-controlled, standing times should be removed before running the plugin
-- multi-geometries are not supported, i.e. layers with this geometry type will not be displayed in the comboboxes

 ## Hints for developement
 - the plugin was created using the QGIS-plugin "plugin builder"
 - additional python files related to the Hidden Markov Model and the Viterbi algorithm can be found in the
 <a href="https://github.com/jagodki/Offline-MapMatching/tree/master/src/offlinemapmatching/mm">mm</a>-folder
-- additional python files related to processing framework can be found in the
+- additional python files related to the processing framework can be found in the
 <a href="https://github.com/jagodki/Offline-MapMatching/tree/master/src/offlinemapmatching/mm_processing">mm_processing</a>-folder

 ## Description of the computation of the map matching
+First, the plugin extracts all intersections from the network, that have a distance to at least one trajectory point less or equal the maximum search distance.
-First, the plugin calculates possible candidate points for each point of the trajectory (observations) (Budig 2012: 10).
+Then, the plugin calculates possible candidate points for each point of the trajectory (observations) (Budig 2012: 10).
+Candidates, that are in a range less or equal the maximum search distance of the extracted intersection points, will be ignored.
+Therefore these extracted intersections will be used as candidates.
 The candidates will be arranged in a candidate graph with n layers, n = count of observation points (Budig 2012: 13).
-After calculating different posibilities, the path with the highest posibility will be found using the Viterbi algorithm.
+After calculating different posible paths and their probabilities, the path with the highest probability will be found using the Viterbi algorithm.
 Below the different parts of the computation in a nutshell, followed by explicit descriptions of each step:
-- read the input layers
+- read the input layers and initialise the internal data structure and objects
 - calculate candidate points for each trajectory point using the maximum search distance and store them in a graph
 - calculate the probability for each candidate point to be emitted by the correpsonding trajectory point
 - calculate the similarity of the transitions between the observations and their candidates
-- find the best candidates using Viterbi algorithm
+- find the best sequence of candidates using Viterbi algorithm
 - create a layer of linestrings using this candidates

 ### Read the input layers